-After a busy start to the year we find ourselves feeling bloated, tired, and struggling to accomplish resolutions.
+After a busy start to the year we find ourselves feeling bloated, tired, and challenged to accomplish resolutions.
 Did you know your mood can be affected by your diet?
 Eating out often, skipping meals, or relying on quick unhealthy options may be part of the problem.
 Try planning your meals ahead of time and focus on eating whole foods all throughout the day.
 Does your diet need to be cleaned up?
 Try adding some of these foods to the mix that work to naturally detox your body:

 Eat with purpose!
 The following foods are thought to help detox the body.
 Try adding some of these healthy options to your diet: